 If your biking and don’t want to carry your bike down these steep stairs, turn right up the I-95 on-ramp (use caution as there is not much of a shoulder) to a road leading off on your right.
 This will bring you down to Norumbega Rd.
 Head left along this low traffic road for another on-road detour.
-This winding road travels east along the northern side of the Charles River with its inlets and takes you past an odd stone tower across a meadow at 7 ½ miles.
-See; TOWER for the odd story behind it.
-There are some picnic tables and benches, but this site has been long neglected.
+This winding road travels East along the Northern Side of the Charles River with its inlets and takes you past the odd stone Norumbega Tower at 7.2 miles.
+See; NORUMBEGA TOWER for the odd story behind it.
 When you come to River Rd, you need to turn right along the sidewalk.

 Note; You can take a quick detour by heading straight across the road and up Gate House Lane to check out the earthen dam and spillway for Stony Brook Reservoir.
 Part of the Cambridge Water Works.

-Continuing right along River Rd, you cross a bridge and the road turns into South St (sidewalk available).
+Continuing right along River Rd, you cross a bridge and the road turns into South St (sidewalk available) as you return to Waltham.
 Cross the RR tracks where you'll pick up a narrow paved trail.
-Travel through Brandeis University and after 9 miles turn right on Highland St, then right on Prospect St. Just before the Prospect Street Bridge you'll pick up the Charles River Bikeway again at about 9.5 miles.
-Here the paved trail travels east along the northern side of the Charles River and eventually alongside some railroad tracks.
-You come to the Moody Street Bridge at 10.2 miles.
+Travel through Brandeis University and after 9 miles turn right on Highland St, then right on Prospect St. Just before the Prospect Street Bridge you'll pick up the Charles River Bikeway again at about 9.2 miles.
+Here the paved trail travels East along the Northern Side of the Charles River and eventually alongside some railroad tracks.
+You come to the Moody Street Bridge at 9.9 miles.
 There is a crosswalk, but this is a very busy street.
 Once you reach the other side, the trail follows the sidewalk alongside Landry Park.

 Note; A stone-dust trail travels through the park from the Dam, alongside the Fish Ladder and river to a signboard for the "Historic Landmark District" and a footbridge over the river.

 The sidewalk brings you to the bricked-lined Museum Walk and an entrance for the CHARLES RIVER MUSEUM of INDUSTRY .
 Just past the museum the trail continues along a cantilevered boardwalk above the river to a paved trail underneath Elm St. The trail then takes you up to the Elm Street Bridge.
-[A gap exists here along the northern side of the river] You'll need to cross this bridge to return to the paved trail on your left at 10.6 miles.
-This is a retrace along the southern side of the Charles River heading east that you rode on your trip upstream.
-Retrace this route all the way to the Farewell Street Bridge, where you'll have to cross over this bridge and retrace the northern side of the Charles River back to the Blue Heron Bridge.
-[A gap exists here along the northern side of the river] Again, cross back over the river and retrace the southern side of the Charles River back to Bridge Street at 12.6 miles.
-Use the cross-light and then turn left over the bridge to reach a parallel section of trail along the northern side of the Charles River.
+[A gap exists here along the Northern Side of the river] You'll need to cross this bridge to return to the paved trail on your left at 10.3 miles.
+This is a retrace along the Southern Side of the Charles River Heading East that you rode on your trip upstream.
+Retrace this route all the way to the Farewell Street Bridge, where you'll have to cross over this bridge and retrace the Northern Side of the Charles River in Watertown back to the Blue Heron Bridge.
+[A gap exists here along the Northern Side of the river] Again, cross back over the river and retrace the Southern Side of the Charles River back to Bridge Street at 12.3 miles.
+Use the cross-light and then turn left over the bridge to reach a parallel section of trail along the Northern Side of the Charles River.
 This section is paved and includes some boardwalks, as well as, platforms overlooking the river.
 You'll pass by the MDC's "Dealtry" swimming pool and Charles River Reservation parking lot in Watertown.
 A pedestrian bridge crosses over the river here.
-When you come to a white building at 13.6 miles, the trail splits.
+When you come to a white building at 13.3 miles, the trail splits.
 Left is an access trail out to Pleasant St. Turn right and you'll come to a platform overlooking the Watertown Dam.
-Continue along the boardwalk between the river and building, which turns back to pavement and you'll come to Watertown Square at 14.2 miles.
+Continue along the boardwalk between the river and building, which turns back to pavement and you'll come to Watertown Square after a 13.9 mile Loop.
 See; Charles River Bikeway Loop above.